Dnipro: Disputed year of foundation

 Scholarship concerning the foundation of the city has been subject to political considerations and dispute.
 In 1976, to have the bicentenary of the city coincide with the 70th anniversary of the birth of Soviet party leader, and regional native son, Leonid Brezhnev, the date of the city's foundation was moved back from the visit Russian Empress Catherine II in 1787, to 1776.

 Following Ukrainian independence, local historians began to promote the idea of a town emerging in the 17th century from Cossack settlements, an approach aimed at promoting the city's Ukrainian identity.
 They cited the chronicler of the Zaporozhian Cossacks, Dmytro Yavornytsky, whose History of the City of Ekaterinoslav completed in 1940 was authorised for publication only in 1989, the era of Glasnost.

+In December 2025 the Dnipro City Council was in an ongoing consulting process with experts to set a new official year of Dnipro's foundation.
+According to them the official year of founding 1776 "is a myth of imperial Russia", and that the city existed many years before 1776.